Children's Occupational Therapy Service

 Therapy goals are set in collaboration with the child and their caregiver.

-We gather feedback from services users (children and parents) through surveys at the end of a therapy block.
+We gather feedback from service users (children and parents) through surveys at the end of a therapy block.
 The feedback is used to make service improvements.

 We have a range of service leaflets available to parents.